-Peripheral neuropathy is .
+Peripheral neuropathy is a disorder in which nerves malfunction.
 Neuropathy means dysfunction or damage to one or more nerves.
 Peripheral neuropathy is dysfunction or damage to one or more nerves in the peripheral nervous system, which is the network of nerves beyond the brain and spinal cord.

 There are three types of neuropathy:

 Mononeuropathy is chronic neuropathy of one nerve or one nerve type.

 Multifocal neuropathy affects more than one nerve in a specific area.

 There are three types of peripheral nerves that are affected by peripheral neuropathy:

 Sensory nerves which are nerves that communicate information about the five senses to the brain.